tildearrow/furnace/papers/format.md

 size | description
 -----|------------------------------------
   4  | "INFO" block ID
-  4  | size of the block excluding the ID and this field 1  | time base (of first song)
+  4  | size of this block
+  1  | time base (of first song)
   1  | speed 1 (of first song)
   1  | speed 2 (of first song)